Ayoub-Younes/survey-form/README.md

-# Spectrum Survey Form
+# Machine Learning Technical Documentation Page

-This is a simple survey form created as part of my **Responsive Web Design Certification** from FreeCodeCamp.
+This is a technical documentation website created as part of my **Responsive Web Design Certification** from FreeCodeCamp.

 ## Overview

-The project is built using HTML and CSS, with the goal of collecting user feedback through a form.
-The form includes fields for name, email, age, and questions about user satisfaction with a fictional company called Spectrum.
+The project is built using HTML and CSS, providing a structured overview of various machine learning topics.
+It includes sections on linear models, dense layers, convolutional neural networks (CNNs), recurrent neural networks (RNNs), and regularization techniques.

 ## Technologies Used